Question: What stops Target from telling that you’re pregnant?

 Charles Duhigg’s NYT feature ends on a note of resignation, and I get the impression from scanning blog posts on this matter that many people — especially in the largely unregulated United States — are feeling powerless to do anything about this.
 Yet they should take heart from existing privacy law, at least in places like Australia with OECD-based data protection legislation, it’s pretty clear for anyone who actually reads the rules, that for a department store to work out and record that someone is pregnant is likely be unlawful.

 At state and federal level, Australia has several privacy acts and health records acts.
-For our purposes here, they’re all much the same.
-And I repeat that the following analysis is likely to have parallels in many other countries.
+For our purposes here, they’re all much the same, derived from long standing OECD privacy principles around collection limitation, use & disclosure limitation and transparency, so the following analysis is likely to have parallels in many other countries.
 I will use the Victorian Health Records Act 2001 (the “Act”) as a model; underlining in the quoted passages is added by me for emphasis.

 Personal Information is defined in the Act as:

 information or an opinion (including information or an opinion

 forming part of a database), whether true or not, and whether